Adam-Alive/camden-curling-club/README.md

 Hint: the more, the merrier!

 ### Future Features

 Do you have additional ideas that you'd like to include on your project in the future?
 Fantastic!
 List them here!
 It's always great to have plans for future improvements!
-Consider adding any helpful links or notes to help remind you in the future, if you revisit the project in a couple years.

 - YOUR-TITLE-FOR-FUTURE-FEATURE-#1
     - Any additional notes about this feature.